BradleyAllanDavis/760-project/landmark_capsnetDR/README.md

 the last chunk of train data as test data, since it contains 50 classes.

 The test accuracy v.s. epochs summary is in summary.txt.

+The retrieval result (accuracy and pictures) are in folder ./retrieval.

+To retreive, you can use encode_chunk.py and zz_retrieve.py to first encode the images and then retrieval.
+Results are shown in folder ./retreival.